pintoinfant/pintoinfant/README.md

 - 👨‍💻 All of my projects are available at [pintoinfant.tech](pintoinfant.tech)

-- 📫 How to reach me pintoinfant5650@outlook.com
+- 📫Reach me at pintoinfant5650@outlook.com

 <h2 align="center">TECH I USE</h2>